rajeshganga/responsive-webpage/README.md

 # responsive-webpage
-Download all files and to click index.html file
+Download all files and to click the index.html file